 Jeff Myers, president of Summit Ministries, which trains thousands of students in Christian worldview each year, reacted to the survey:

-The research was conducted in support of the development of Jeff Myers’ new book: The Secret Battle of Ideas about God—Overcoming the Outbreak of Five Fatal Worldviews.
-This book and supporting church resources explores the dangerous way nonbiblical perspectives infect Christians.
+The research was conducted in support of the development of Jeff Myers’ book: The Secret Battle of Ideas about God: Answers to Life’s Biggest Questions.
+This book and supporting church resources explore the dangerous way nonbiblical perspectives infect Christians.
 Like all people, Christians seek answers to difficult questions that life presents.
-The problem is, too often they look in the wrong places—to ideas that seep in from nonbiblical worldviews—and find less than fulfilling answers to questions about love, pain, meaning, peace and hope.
+The problem is, too often they look in the wrong places—to ideas that seep in from non-biblical worldviews—and find less than fulfilling answers to questions about love, pain, meaning, peace and hope.

 “The challenge with competing worldviews is that there are fragments of similarities to some Christian teachings, and some may recognize and latch on to these ideas, not realizing they are distortions of biblical truths.
 The call for the Church, and its teachers and thinkers, is to help Christians dissect popular beliefs before allowing them to settle in their own ideology,” says Brooke Hempell, senior vice president of research for Barna.
 “Informed thinking is essential to developing and maintaining a healthy biblical worldview and faith as well as being able to have productive dialogue with those who espouse other beliefs.”

 Evaluation of the research is ongoing and will be reported on Summit’s and Barna’s websites.
 You can explore more of Barna’s initial findings from this research here: https://www.barna.com/research/competing-worldviews-influence-todays-christians/